JJ9218/Maternal-Mortality-Rates/README.md

 ### Key Aims

-The data analysis measured statistical significance of matetnal maternality rates across several races/ethnicities in the United States, answering key questions such as:
+The data analysis measured statistical significance of maternal maternality rates across several races/ethnicities in the United States, answering key questions such as:

 - Which races/ethnicities have disproportionately higher maternal mortality rates in the United States?
 - Has there been an increase in maternal mortality rates in the United States since 2019?